 Community Project Advocate:

-Other initiatives amongst our youth include McCarthy’s local art competitions in local schools, McCarthy’s Make a Model Boat Project, McCarthy’s Community Talent Compeitition and his involvement in the foundation of Cork City Musical Society.
+Other initiatives amongst our youth include McCarthy’s local art competitions in local schools, McCarthy’s Make a Model Boat Project, McCarthy’s Community Talent Compeitition and his involvement in the foundation and project development of Cork City Musical Society.

 Kieran was elected to Cork City Council in June 2009, May 2014 and May 2019 as an Independent City Councillor for south east Cork City.
-He sits on the South East Local Electoral Area Committee, the Roads and Transportation Strategic Policy Committee, the Community, Culture and Place-making Strategic Policy Committee, the Commemoration Committee, the City Council’s Arts Committee, the City Council’s Heritage Forum and an active participant on the Council’s Climate Adaptation Committee.
+He sits on the South East Local Electoral Area Committee, the Roads and Transportation Strategic Policy Committee, the Community, Culture and Place-making Strategic Policy Committee, the Commemoration Committee, the City Council’s Arts Committee, the City Council’s Heritage Forum and is an active participant on the Council’s Climate Adaptation Committee.